biteworks/RenderBurst/README.md

 ![Imgur](https://i.imgur.com/lzxrXq6.png)

-5. Navigate to the folder with the **RenderBurst.py** file, select it and click Install Add-on from File.<br />
+5. Navigate to the ZIP-File **RenderBurst-master.zip** file, select it and click Install Add-on from File.<br />

 You should now see a new tab in the right toolshelf, called Render Burst.